cube3power/atsd/integration/graphite/graphite-format.md

 }
 ```

-The `debug` handler is included for logging purposes and can be omitted.
+The `debug` handler is included for logging purposes and may be omitted.

 At least one element of `subscribers` has to match an element of the `subscriptions` in your client configuration file.